khofstadter/phd.krishofstadter.com/docs/07-references.md

 and teaching of shamanic knowledge for the welfare of the planet and its inhabitants.
 Available at: https://www.shamanism.org.

 Hartogsohn, I., 2017.
 Constructing drug efects: A history of set and setting.
 Drug Science, Policy and Law, 3, p.205032451668332. https://doi.org/10.1177/2050324516683325.

 Hasenkamp, W., Wilson-Mendenhall, C.D., Duncan, E. and Barsalou, L.W., 2011.
-Mind wandering and attention during focused meditation: A fne-grained temporal analysis of fuctuating cognitive states.
+Mind wandering and attention during focused meditation: A fine-grained temporal analysis of fuctuating cognitive states.
 NeuroImage, 59(1), pp.750–760. https://doi.org/10.1016/j.neuroimage.2011.07.008.

 Henry, P., 1971.
 Mise en musique du corticalart de Roger Lafosse.
 Prospective 21e Siècle [6521 022].

 Heppner, W.L. and Shirk, S.D., 2018.
 Mindful moments: A review of brief, low-intensity mindfulness meditation and induced mindful states.
 Social and Personality Psychology Compass, 12(12), p.e12424. https://doi.org/10.1111/spc3.12424.

 Hermann, T., 2008.
 Taxonomy and defnitions for sonifcation and auditory display.
 In: Proceedings of the International Conference on Auditory Display (ICAD).
 June 24-27, Paris, France.